MitulShah1/golang-rest-api-template/README.md

 ## 🚀 Template Repository

-This is a **template repository** for building production-ready and easily extendible REST APIs using Go.
+This is a **template repository** for building REST APIs with Go.
 Click the "Use this template" button above to create your own repository based on this template.

 ## Overview

-This template follows best practices and includes a standardized project structure with all necessary components for building scalable microservices.
+This template includes everything you need to build a REST API with Go - logging, middleware, database setup, testing, and deployment configs.

 ## Features

 - Structured logging
-- Middleware support (authentication, etc.)
+- Middleware (auth, CORS, etc.)
-- Configuration management
+- Config management
-- API documentation with Swagger
+- API docs with Swagger
-- Docker support
+- Docker setup
-- CI/CD pipeline with GitHub Actions
+- GitHub Actions CI/CD
 - Database migrations
-- End-to-end testing
+- Tests
-- Makefile for common operations
+- Makefile for common tasks

 The main ones are: